danog/MadelineProto/README.md

 ```
 "minimum-stability": "dev",
-"prefer-stable": true,
 ```

-Then you can require the package like this:
+Then you can require the package by addding the following line to the require section:

 ```
-composer require "danog/madelineproto:dev-master"
+"danog/madelineproto":" dev-master"
 ```